Crock Pot Chicken Pot Pie

 Like all of the freezer meals in our recipe index, this recipe provides freezing instructions as well!
 Here’s how to make it into a handy freezer meal kit:

 Freeze For Later: Make the chicken mixture and let the mixture cool completely.
 Freeze in an air-tight freezer bag or container.
-Tip: The uncooked biscuits can also be frozen alongside the chicken pot pie mixture.
+Tip: The uncooked whole wheat biscuits can also be frozen alongside the chicken pot pie mixture.
 To do that, dust the cut-out biscuits (that haven’t been baked) with a little flour, place on a sheet pan and flash freeze for about 2 hours until frozen solid.
 Toss biscuits into a gallon-size freezer bag, seal, and freeze.

 To Prepare From Frozen: Thaw the frozen chicken pot pie mixture in the refrigerator or use the defrost setting on the microwave, then warm over low heat on the stove, in the crockpot, or in the microwave.
 If biscuits were frozen, thaw completely on the counter or refrigerator and bake according to directions.
 Serve the warm chicken mixture in bowls with a biscuit on top.